-The Commonwealth is a values-based organisation that promotes democracy, the rule of law, freedom, peace and opportunities for all throughout its 52 member states.
+The Commonwealth is a values-based organisation that promotes democracy, the rule of law, human rights, gender equality and inclusive and sustainable development throughout its 53 member states.
 For Australia, the Commonwealth provides a means to strengthen democracy and development outcomes in our near region as well as in Commonwealth countries further afield.

-Through our assistance to Commonwealth development programs, Australia is supporting economic development, youth and civil society engagement, education, the rule of law and public sector development.
+Through our assistance to Commonwealth development programs, Australia is supporting sustainable economic development, youth and civil society engagement, education, the rule of law and public sector development.

 Australia is a committed and active member of the Commonwealth.
-We are currently the third largest government donor of ODA to the Commonwealth Secretariat after the United Kingdom and Canada.
+We are currently the third largest government contributor of ODA to the Commonwealth Secretariat after the United Kingdom and Canada.
 We invest in the Commonwealth's development programs where:

 - their work aligns with Australia's development priorities—promoting prosperity, reducing poverty and enhancing stability